razz-97/coursework-website/readme.md

 3.

-- [x] 24th December 2017 - user testing with a friend showed a minor css bug which caused a spacing between a image and a "<section>"" tag.
+- [x] 24th December 2017 - user testing with a friend showed a minor css bug which caused a spacing between a image and a "section" tag.
 This was identified during user testing and was fixed.

 ## Problem which were solved